Yatoom/foronoi/docs/index.rst

 Foronoi is a Python implementation of the Fortune's algorithm based on the description of "Computational Geometry:
 Algorithms and Applications" by de Berg et al.

-This algorithm is a sweep line algorithm that scans top down over the cell points and traces out the lines via breakpoints in between parabola's (arcs).
-Once a new point is inserted, a check is done to see if it will converge with the lines on the left or right.
-If that's the case, it will insert a so-called circle-event which causes a new vertex (i.e. a cross-way between edges) to be created in the middle of the circle.
+This algorithm is a sweep line algorithm that scans top down over the cell points.
+Every time a new cell point is scanned, a corresponding parabola (arc) is added.
+The intersections of this arc with other arcs are so-called "breakpoints".
+These breakpoints trace out the borders between two cell points.
+At the same time when an arc is added, a check is done to see if this arc will converge with the two arcs on the left or the arcs on the right.
+If that’s the case, it will insert a so-called circle-event which causes a new vertex (i.e. a cross-way between edges) to be created in the middle of the circle.

+If you would like to play around with a simple example to get a better understanding, I recommend visiting
+|desmos|.

+.. |desmos| raw:: html

+   <a href="https://www.desmos.com/calculator/ejatebvup4" target="_blank">this toy example</a>

 The algorithm keeps track of the status (everything above the line is handled) in a so-called status-structure.
 This status-structure is a balanced binary search tree that keeps track of the positions of the arcs (in its leaf nodes) and